 Annotation and analysis of sports videos is a challenging task that, once accomplished, could provide various benefits to coaches, players, and spectators.
 In particular, American Football could benefit from such a system to provide assistance in statistics and game strategy analysis.
 Manual analysis of recorded American football game videos is a tedious and inefficient process.
 As a first step of our research for this unique application, we focus on locating and labeling individual football players from a single overhead image of a football play immediately before the play begins.
 A pre-trained deep learning network is used to detect and locate the players in the image.
 A ResNet is used to label the individual players based on their corresponding player position or formation.
 Our player detection and labeling algorithms obtain greater than 90% accuracy, especially for those skill positions on offense (Quarterback, Running Back, and Wide Receiver) and defense (Cornerback and Safety).
 Results from our preliminary studies on player detection, localization, and labeling prove the feasibility of building a complete American football strategy analysis system using artificial intelligence.

 1. J.D.
 Newman, J.W.
 Lin, D. J. Lee, and J.J.
-Liu, “Automatic Annotation of American Football Video Footages for Game Strategy Analysis”, SPIE Electronic Imaging, Intelligent Robotics and Industrial Applications using Computer Vision, Virtual, January 11, 2021.
+Liu, “Automatic Annotation of American Football Video Footages for Game Strategy Analysis”, SPIE Electronic Imaging, Intelligent Robotics and Industrial Applications using Computer Vision, Virtual, No. 308, 6 Pages, January 11, 2021.

 The field of computer vision has come a long way in solving the problem of image classification.
 Not too long ago, handcrafted convolutional kernels were a staple of all computer vision algorithms.
 With the advent of Convolutional Neural Networks (CNNs), however, handcrafted features have become the exception rather than the rule, and for good reason.
 CNNs have taken the field of computer vision to new heights by solving problems that used to be unapproachable or unthinkable.
 Robotic Vision Lab focuses on using CNNs to solve real-world problems beyond object recognition and image classification.
 Another research focus is the optimization and hardware implementation of CNNs for real-time embedded applications.